janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 Your DAG is set to run every 15 minutes, and it first checks for the existence of files in a Google Cloud Storage bucket using GCSObjectsWithPrefixExistenceSensor.
-If files exist, it picks the first file, moves it to a 'processed' subdirectory, and then triggers a Dataflow job with DataflowRunPythonJobOperator to process the file.
+If files exist, it picks the first file, moves it to a 'processed' subdirectory, and then triggers a Dataflow job with BeamRunPythonPipelineOperator to process the file.

 ❗ Make sure to delete Composer from your setup as it can be a costly service.
 It's worth mentioning that Google Cloud provides an advantageous Free Trial option.
 As a new customer, you will receive $300 in free credits, allowing you to thoroughly explore and assess the capabilities of Google Cloud without incurring any additional expenses.